 Most importantly, try to learn to appreciate squirrels and enjoy the challenges they provide.

 Who knows, once you get the squirrels under control and off your bird feeders, you may end up enjoying their crazy antics.
 And just so you know, The Squirrel Lover’s Club is always looking for new members!

-How do you stop squirrels from eating your bird food and away from your bird feeders?
+How do you stop squirrels from getting onto your bird feeders?